 The best way to avoid this result as a tenant is to make sure your lease agreement includes safety provisions like this at the outset!

-Need our Firm to represent you in litigation or draft a lease option for you?
-Contact us today for a FREE phone consultation: (800)-233-8521.
+Need Newport Beach Real Estate Attorneys to represent you?
+Contact us today for a Free phone consultation: (800) 233-8521.